Embarrassment Is Not Real & The Opinions of Your Unambitious Peers Rarely Pay Bills

 What is Success?

-Before we go any further, let's define it.
+Before we go any further, let's define success.
 According to Google, success is formally defined as "the accomplishment of an aim or purpose, the attainment of fame/wealth/social status, and the good or bad outcome of an undertaking."
 The good OR BAD outcome of an undertaking.
 Remember that.

 Redefining Success